Indexes

 to introspect the existing database to update your Prisma schema before using Prisma Migrate again.

-Earlier versions of Prisma converted full text indexes using the @@index
+Earlier versions of Prisma ORM converted full text indexes using the @@index

 attribute rather than the @@fulltext